 The homemade toys they make and the way they entertain themselves – with nothing, is really amazing.

-I’m in the south-central mountains of East Timor in Ainaro
+Ainaro: in the south-central mountains of East Timor

-From the capital – Dili, it’s a 100 km drive or 3 – 4 hours, traveling through awesome mountains on sometimes broken, always winding roads, overlooking huge ravines and passing traditional villages.
+From the capital – Dili, it’s a 100 km drive or 3 or 4 hours, traveling through awesome mountains on sometimes broken, always winding roads, overlooking huge ravines and passing traditional villages.

 Across this silence floats the hum of cicadas and birds and distant roosters.